onc-healthit/api-resource-guide/docs/404-conditions-maintenance.md

 # API Conditions and Maintenance of Certification at § 170.404

-This section considers the API Condition and Maintenance of Certification requirements, including all the content contained in the <a target = "_blank" href = "https://www.federalregister.gov/d/2020-07419/p-1162">ONC Cures Act Final Rule Conditions of Certification API preamble</a>, the <a target = "_blank" href = "https://www.federalregister.gov/d/2020-24376/p-98">ONC Interim Final Rule API preamble</a>, the <a target = "_blank" href = "https://www.federalregister.gov/documents/2024/01/09/2023-28857/health-data-technology-and-interoperability-certification-program-updates-algorithm-transparency-and#h-108">HTI-1 API preamble</a> and the <a target = "_blank" href = "https://ecfr.federalregister.gov/current/title-45/subtitle-A/subchapter-D/part-170#p-170.404(a)">regulation paragraphs in § 170.404</a>.
+This section considers the API Condition and Maintenance of Certification requirements, including all the relevant content contained in the <a target = "_blank" href = "https://www.federalregister.gov/d/2020-07419/p-1162">ONC Cures Act Final Rule</a>, the <a target = "_blank" href = "https://www.federalregister.gov/d/2020-24376/p-98">ONC Interim Final Rule</a>, <a target = "_blank" href = "https://www.federalregister.gov/documents/2024/01/09/2023-28857/health-data-technology-and-interoperability-certification-program-updates-algorithm-transparency-and#h-108">HTI-1</a> and the <a target = "_blank" href = "https://ecfr.federalregister.gov/current/title-45/subtitle-A/subchapter-D/part-170#p-170.404(a)">regulation paragraphs in § 170.404</a>.

 ## Applicability
 § 170.404 applies to all developers with health IT certified to § 170.315(g)(7) – § 170.315(g)(10).